Kindly Myers Looks Like a Vixen In A Skimpy Red Bikini

-Kindly Myers looked fit and fabulous in the most recent update that was shared on her Instagram feed.
-The upload saw the social media influencer posing in a bikini, earning rave reviews from her loyal fans.
+Kindly Myers looked fit and fabulous in the most recent update that shared on her Instagram feed.
+The upload saw the social media influencer posing in a bikini that earned her rave reviews from her loyal fans.

-The photo captured Kindly perched up on a stone structure.
+The photo captured Kindly perched on a stone structure.
 A geotag in the update indicated that she was at the Grand Hyatt Baha Mar.
-It looked to be a beautiful day with ample amounts of sunlight and a bright blue body of water down below.
+It looked to be a beautiful day with an ample amount of sunlight and a bright blue body of water down below.
 The model had her feet off of the edge of the piece, resting them on the balcony.
-She had her figure turned in profile and held both hands over her head.
-Kindly arched her back and looked over her shoulder, meeting the camera’s lens with an alluring stare.
+Her figure was turned in profile and she held both hands over her head.
+Kindly arched her back and looked over her shoulder, meeting the camera's lens with an alluring stare.

 She opted for a sexy red bikini that did her body nothing but favors.
-On her upper half, she wore a tiny, triangular top that showed more than it covered.
+On her upper half, she wore a tiny triangular top that showed more than it covered.
 It had a set of thin straps that were tight over her shoulders, and her slender arms were in full view.
-Its tiny cups covered what was necessary to meet Instagram’s guidelines, but the model still showed off her bronzed cleavage and a tease of sideboob.
+Its tiny cups covered what was necessary to meet Instagram's guidelines, but the model still showed off her bronzed cleavage and a tease of sideboob.
 Another set of thin ties were worn over her ribs, cutting off and exposing her tiny midsection.

-She teamed the look with a pair of matching bottoms that were even hotter.
-The front of the garment was worn low on the model’s hips, and it had a pair of thin, strings that were tied in dainty bows on the sides of her hips, highlighting her hourglass curves.
-The high rise design of the swimwear also left her muscular legs entirely on display.
-The large black tattoo on the sides of her ribs was also able to be seen.

 "What beautiful y gorgeous," one follower gushed, adding a single red heart.